87: Samantha Béart Joins the Party!

 Yeah.

-yeah, yeah, I had a full-time job as well because this was happening.
+Yeah, yeah, yeah.
+I had a full-time job as well.

 Just read the words.

-I know in America it's going to be Halloween for the next four months.
+I know in America, it's going to be Halloween for the next four months.
+So

 Tesco, I think.